Mixed brigade: Origins

-Underlying concept: “pocket division”
+Underlying concept: "pocket division"

 The basic assumption which triggered emergence of the mixed brigade concept was that the war in Spain would be about flexibility rather than manpower.
 Such a vision elicited the idea that the key army unit should be able to operate independently, without support of other specialized units typically assigned to larger military formations (e.g. unlike a typical infantry regiment, which requires support of other divisional services to achieve military objectives).
 This in turn produced a conclusion that the key army unit should be a highly maneuverable, combined-arms formation.

-The resulting vision was this of a “little great unit”, “division en miniatura” or a “pocket division”: a unit which in terms of manpower would be much smaller than a division, but which would reproduce some of divisional features by means of large proportion of specialized and support sub-units.
-This vision was eventually embodied in a scheme of a “mixed brigade”; the term “mixed” was to indicate its combined-arms composition, making it different from a typical infantry unit of comparable size.
+The resulting vision was "a cross between a reinforced regiment and a very small division", a "little great unit", "division en miniatura" or a "pocket division": a unit which in terms of manpower would be much smaller than a division, but which would reproduce some of divisional features by means of large proportion of specialized and support sub-units.
+This vision was eventually embodied in a scheme of a "mixed brigade"; the term "mixed" was to indicate its combined-arms composition, making it different from a typical infantry unit of comparable size.
 Mixed brigades were supposed to operate independently and to be grouped into a larger formation only for the purpose of waging a particular campaign or battle, but not as its permanent components.